2024-04-26 23:53:00

 This count covers from late July 2023 to mid-April 2024, marking this season as a record for infections and deaths.
 To put the scale of this situation in perspective, it is important to note that it significantly exceeds the figures from the previous year, when there were 130 thousand reported cases and 65 deaths between July 2022 and the same month in 2023.

 Currently, according to the latest epidemiological bulletin, a gradual downward trend has been observed in the number of cases across the country since week 13 of 2024, at the end of March.
-But despite the fact that temperatures have dropped in many parts of the country, which may affect the decline in infections, concern about the presence of mosquitoes still persists.
+But despite the fact that temperatures have dropped in many parts of the country, which may affect the decline in infections, concern regarding the presence of mosquitoes still persists.

 It is crucial to understand which species of mosquito are currently active and how to prevent the Aedes aegypti species, which transmits the dengue virus, from “taking up residence” in our homes.
 As winter approaches, specialists call for preventive measures to prevent the reproduction of these vectors, such as eliminating containers of stagnant water and protecting homes with mosquito nets, among other things.